-South Korea is vying to win the race to create the first hydrogen-powered society.
-It wants to build three hydrogen-powered cities by 2022 as it positions itself as a leader in the green technology.
+South Korea is vying to win the race to create the first hydrogen society.
+It wants to build three hydrogen-powered cities by 2022 as it positions itself as a leader in green technology.

 The plan will see the cities use hydrogen as the fuel for cooling, heating, electricity and transportation.
 Consultation on where the three cities will be located is under way.